Napoles lawyer: She’s ready to talk if she’s made state witness

 “But she will be transferred to another detention,” David said.

 In a 34-page ruling promulgated on May 5, the appeals court said Napoles should be acquitted “based on reasonable doubt.”
-SFM
+SFM/rga

 Subscribe to INQUIRER PLUS to get access to The Philippine Daily Inquirer & other 70+ titles, share up to 5 gadgets, listen to the news, download as early as 4am & share articles on social media.
 Call 896 6000.